5 Financial Resolutions for 2021

-2020 was a difficult year for everyone.
-The global coronavirus pandemic changed our lives in ways we couldn’t control and led to additional financial hardship for many.
-As we welcome 2021 with hope for brighter days and an eventual return to some semblance of normal, many of us may be thinking about making some positive changes in our lives.
+As we welcome a new year, many of us may be thinking about making some positive changes in our lives.
 What about making some financial resolutions?

 Looking for some inspiration?
-Here are 5 financial resolutions for 2021.
+Here are 5 financial resolutions for this year.

 1. Create a New Budget

-Your financial situation likely looks much different than it did at this time last year.
+Your financial situation may look much different than it did at this time last year.
 By ensuring that your budget matches your current situation, you can set yourself up for a better chance of success when it comes to sticking to it.
 Otherwise, that budget isn’t good for much.

 2. Make a Plan to Manage Debts

-Many Americans have debt, and a difficult year likely didn’t make it easier to manage.
-And according to NBC News, members of the armed forces are more likely to carry higher credit card debt than civilians.
-This can be due to unique circumstances for service members, such as frequent relocation and deployment, which can cause additional financial strain.
+Many Americans have debt, and members of the armed forces are no exception.
+Life in the military can be expensive due to the unique circumstances for service members, such as frequent relocation and deployment, which can cause additional financial strain.

-Making a plan to manage debt the best you can is a smart goal for 2021.
-Unmanaged credit card debt, student loans and more often only lead to more financial stress and higher interest rates.
-And it can sometimes feel like it’s snowballing out of control.
+Making a plan to manage debt the best you can is a smart goal for this year.
+Unmanaged credit card debt, student loans and other financial obligations often lead to more financial stress and higher interest rates.
+It can sometimes feel like it’s snowballing out of control.

 Try throwing that snowball back at your debt: the snowball method is one debt repayment strategy, according to Investopedia.
 With the snowball method, you pay off your smallest debts first to help build your motivation through the debt payment process.
 The other winter-themed debt metaphor is the avalanche method -- which is when you pay your debt with the highest interest rate first.